 In Philadelphia County, public insurance programs play a critical role in connecting children to health care in response to high levels of economic need.

 - As of July 2018, 273,394 children in Philadelphia County were enrolled in Medicaid, and 25,054 were enrolled in the Children’s Health Insurance Program (Pennsylvania Health Access Network).

 - High levels of coverage have translated into children utilizing care: according to the 2015 Southeastern Pennsylvania Household Health Survey, 95.7% of all children in Philadelphia and 93.2% of children below the federal poverty level have a regular source of care.

 Highlights of Current Strategies

 - Maternity Care Coalition – Early Learning Capacity Building Initiative

-2) Integration and coordination of family services and supports in medical settings.
+2) Integration and coordination of care and services in early learning and health care settings.
 Current grantees: